n1d3v/OpenGlass/README.md

 4. Rename the DLL to `OpenGlassOpt.dll`.
 5. Go to `regedit.exe` and locate `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\DWM` and create the DWORD `DisableGlassInjection` and set it to 1.
 6. Open Windhawk and click "Create a New mod" and then paste the code from `dwmtweaker.cpp` into there.
 7. Compile the mod and after it downloads symbols it should work.
-You can use the settings from [here]() to make it look like Windows 7.
+You can use the settings from [here](https://raw.githubusercontent.com/n1d3v/OpenGlass/refs/heads/legacy-optimized/Files/settings.reg) to make it look like Windows 7.

+> [!NOTE]
+> To save DWM Tweaker and the default settings raw GitHub files right click and click `Save as`.
+Another way is to copy the file contents and create the file yourself.

 ## Documentation
 The legacy branch can use some of the features of the master branch.
 Options which are not listed below are not supported in the Legacy branch, vice versa.